Destination: Isla Mujeres

 We encourage enjoyment of those responsible wildlife experiences and quiet avoidance of the others.
 In this way: 1) the community still benefits from local responsible tourism initiatives and 2) venues and businesses with less responsible offerings will be economically encouraged to change.

 To be frank, one of our contributors was strenuously opposed to Isla Mujeres being included on our recommendation list.
 Why?
 One venue on this small, conservation conscious island advertises swimming with dolphins that "love people" and "want to be hugged and kissed" by humans.
 Progress and research sometimes alters what we believed, at one time, to be true.
-Today's research has shown that neither of the venue's advertised assurances are reality.
+Today's research has shown that neither of the venue's stated assurances are reality.

 Please do not use your time and money to reward a business that offers an experience detrimental to dolphins, or any other wildlife.